opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 #### Data exploration

-To explore the data we use the `summarize()` function and plot the data to look at the distribution of the data.
-Quantile-Quantile plots are used to evaluate the distribution and compare it to theoretical normal distribution.
+To explore the data we use the `summarize()` function as well as plots to look at the distribution of the data.
+Quantile-Quantile plots are used to evaluate the distribution and compare it to the theoretical normal distribution.

 #### Statistical concepts